 She performed "Manchild" in a rowdy bar setting and sang "Islands in the Stream" as a duet with Kermit before Miss Piggy interrupted to replace him.
 A UVA media studies professor noted that Carpenter's "cheeky, slapstick sense of humor" is naturally compatible with the Muppets' universe.

-For the Type 3 analysis, this is significant.
+This is significant.
 A pure achiever would see a Muppets gig as a step down — not cool enough, not edgy enough, not chart-relevant.
 Carpenter saw it as a dream come true.
-That gap between what an achievement-oriented person "should" want and what she actually wanted tells you she's operating from genuine passion, not just career calculus.
+The gap between what someone in her position "should" want and what she actually wanted is the tell: she's operating from passion, not just calculus.
 Healthy Type 3s integrate toward authenticity.
 The Muppets gig is what that integration looks like.

 The Business Machine